EddieJIV/osTicket-Post-Installation-Configuration/README.md

 <img src="https://github.com/user-attachments/assets/a0d8fee2-62db-4cc2-bf60-1587d8803f8e" height="700" width="700" alt="Agent Home-Add John"/>

-- Now, back at the home page of the Agent panel we can see our newly added agent, Ms. Jane Doe.
+- Now, back at the home page of the Agent panel, we can see our newly added agent, Ms. Jane Doe.
 - We are also going to click "Add New Agent" once more and add John.

 <img src="https://github.com/user-attachments/assets/82d2692a-0c04-4a33-84bb-12435af26ed2" height="700" width="700" alt="John Doe"/>